VorTECHsa/python-sdk/CONTRIBUTING.md

 ### Note about Apple ARM-based chips

 To run the SDK on an Apple ARM chip, upgrade your Python version to 3.8 or higher and use the latest version of pip.
+This works for the SDK version 0.41.0 or higher.

 The set up is almost identical as above except one command; to create a virtual environment for Python 3.8 you should run: